PavlyukVadim/criticaster.io/src/pages/posts/data-types-in-js/object-complete-guide/index.md

 ES6 offers more elegant solutions but only for shallow clone: Object.assign(..) and spread operator.

-For deep clone you have to implement your custom solution, with recurcise copy of inner properties.
+For deep cloning, you have to implement your custom solution, with a recursive copy of inner properties.

-### Property Descriptors
+### Property descriptors

 ES5 offers ```Object.getOwnPropertyDescriptor``` to get a property descriptor: